Sultana Disaster

 The deadliest shipwreck in American history happened just a few miles north of Memphis.

 One April 27, 1865, the steamboat Sultana was heading upstream on the Mississippi River.
-The boat was carrying an estimated 2,400 men, most of them Union prisoners on their way home from Confederate prisoner-of-war camps.
+The boat was carrying an estimated 2,100 people, most of them Union prisoners on their way home from Confederate prisoner-of-war camps.

 At about 2 am, the boat exploded.
-An estimated 1,800 people were burned to death, drowned or died of hypothermia–the worst death toll for a martime accident in American history.
+About 1,200 people were burned to death, drowned or died of hypothermia–the worst death toll for a martime accident in American history.

 What makes the Sultana story especially sad is that it came after so many men had survived both fighting in the war as well as time in a horrible prisoner-of-war camp.